 What business development KPIs are most important for growth?
 Well it depends on your stage of growth and industry sector.

 KPIs are an essential piece of financial goal-setting and growth.
 However, do you know which metrics are essential to your business development and the stage of growth you are in?
 Even pre-pandemic looking ahead to 2020, NetSuite found that around 60% of finance executives were looking to use data more effectively and report more effectively on KPIs.
+Plus, if you employ an outsourced CFO they should be able to quickly identify the KPIs that make the most sense for your business development.

 Business Development KPIs Examples